rcode5/mojo_magick/README.md

       end
     end

-## More Code on setting memory limits for imagemagick
+## Setting Memory/Resource limits for ImageMagick
-(Be sure you're upgraded to the current release of ImageMagick.)
+Be sure you're upgraded to the current release of ImageMagick.

 set limits on disk, area, map and ram usage obtain/print a hash of default limits: